ashkanvg/cuJSON/readme.md

 Two sample datasets are included in `dataset` folder.
 Large datasets (used in performance evaluation) can be downloaded from https://drive.google.com/drive/folders/1KQ1DjvIWpHikOg1JgmjlSWM3aAlvq-h7?usp=sharing and placed into the `dataset` folder.

 ## Example and Query
-We provide 2 different examples in `./test` directory.
-For all of the examples, you have to clone whole project.
+We provide 1 example for query in `./test` directory.
+You have to clone whole project.
 Also, make sure to have the required prerequisites that mentioned earlier.

 ### Example 1 (JSON Lines, Twitter):